Overnight trade financing

 (1,000 CFDs x 450 price) x (SONIA +2.5%)) / 365

 *Note: US and EU stocks are divisible by 360 rather than 365.

 Financing on a short CFD position

-On short positions you may receive an overnight financing fee of LIBOR minus 2.5% (or equivalent interest rate).
+On short positions you may receive an overnight financing fee of the relevant rate minus 2.5%.
 However, please note there may be instances when a financing fee is charged to you, when the base rate is at an exceptionally low rate.

 For example, you sell 1000 CFDs on UK Company XYZ at 500p.
 The price falls to 450p at the end of the day, but it is still some way from your target price of 420.
 You decide to keep the trade open overnight.

 As it is a short position, you will receive an overnight financing fee to keep the position open.
-The LIBOR rate is currently 3%.
+The SONIA rate is currently 3%.

 £4,500 x 0.5% / 365 = 6p